VotePlay Blog · Sports Engagement

 What should we show on the big screen next?

-8 gamification mechanics that turn voters into superfans
+8 engagement mechanics that turn voters into superfans

 A single poll is an interaction.
-A system of gamification mechanics is a habit loop.
+A system of recurring, well-timed polls is a habit loop.
 The goal is to make participating in every poll feel like the obviously right thing to do.

 🔥

-Award bonus draw entries to fans who vote in three or more polls in the same match.
-A streak mechanic creates a reason to stay engaged all the way through the game rather than just voting once and leaving.
+Fans who vote in three or more polls in the same match demonstrate deep engagement.
+Acknowledging that streak — even with a simple on-screen callout — creates a reason to stay engaged all the way through the game rather than voting once and leaving.

 🎖️